-Riga has so many fabulous dining options that it can be hard to choose between them.
-My original list of the city’s top restaurants – which you can find here – skews towards the higher end.
+Riga has so many excellent dining options that it can be hard to choose between them.
+My original list of the city’s top restaurants – which you can find here – skews towards high-end establishments.
 But good food doesn’t always have to be expensive!
-This post ranks many more restaurants in Riga, including some budget-friendly and vegetarian options.
-(Pricing information and addresses can be found at the bottom of this post.)
-Know of other spots that deserve a place in this list?
-Be sure to share them in the comments!
+This guide will help you find some of the best cheap eats in Riga, as well as some mid-range spots that didn’t quite make it into the top tier.

 - Indian Raja